 Conversely, if your firm is a company that is larger and has a specific service or product that serves certain industries such as, for instance, the banking industry or the building products industry or the real estate industry, then you’ll want to focus your efforts and energy on a trade show display apropos to that industry.

 For instance, if you are a small bank that specializes in home loans, then you may want to attend conventions geared toward real estate companies and agents or the building products industry shows.
 Or, if you are a commercial construction firm, the same shows may apply.

 So, driving further into this type of show, let’s say you’re going to go to a trade show or convention catering to real estate agents, you will want to put your best professional foot forward, so to speak, and not look too tacky or cheap.
 If you make this mistake, those interested in your type of service may pass you by in favor of the slickly produced booths of the larger multi-state or national banks, because, whether or not it’s actually true or not, the perception will be that you don’t care enough about your clientele to look professional.

-Grab trade show displays printing ideas in this web page: https://www.visigraph.com/tradeshow-displays
+Grab trade show displays printing graphics and services at https://www.visigraph.com/tradeshow-displays